dd86k/ddos/README.md

 - GRUB 2 (for making the ISO)
 - QEMU (for testing)

-## Compiling

-By default, running `make` with compile everything into `bin/`.

 ## Making the ISO

 Running `make iso` will produce `ddos.iso` in the root project directory.
 Requires binaries in compiled from bin/.

 ## Testing the ISO

 Running `make test` will boot qemu-system-i386 with the ddos.iso CDROM.

-The OS also runs in `qemu-system-x86_64` obviously because it's still in EXTENDED mode (32-bit) when GRUB boots up.
+The OS also runs in `qemu-system-x86_64` obviously because it's still in protected mode (32-bit) when GRUB boots up.